danelahman/Normalization-By-Evaluation/README.md

 Normalization-By-Evaluation
 ===========================

-Formalization of normalization by evaluation for the fine-grain call-by-value language (FGCBV) extended with algebraic effect theories.
+Formalization of normalization by evaluation for the fine-grained call-by-value language (FGCBV) extended with algebraic effect theories.

    ValueEffectTheoryVersion